-- Findlay Digital Academy will use your signed Release of Records form to contact the high school you last attended and will request all of your records. - Upon receiving your records, we will evaluate your records against state guidelines. - You will then be contacted and informed if you are eligible for the 22+ program. - Step 3 Orientation Scheduled - Eligible candidates will be scheduled for Orientation - Step 4- Orientation - You will need to bring to orientation 1) Proof of Residency one current document (utility bill, rent agreement, pay stub, et cetera) 2) Driver's License or State ID. - If you miss your scheduled Orientation a make-up session will be scheduled, but a third Orientation date will NOT be scheduled. - Orientation will include the following activities and will last an hour or more: - Review of earned credits and what is needed to complete your diploma and graduate - Review of 22+ Adult High School Diploma Handbook - Setting up a SAFE account with the Ohio Department of Education (ODE). - Instruction on how to use the curriculum - The adult learner and the Career Counselor/Coach will discuss whether there are areas that need to be assessed for the student to earn credit for prior learning/life experiences.
-If the student decides to pursue this avenue then which assessment instrument will be established (i.e. Ohio Means Jobs Work Keys Assessment, Portfolio submission, submission of certificates of military or employment earned credentials). - Instruction on how to use the curriculum - The adult learner will be placed on probation to determine if the curriculum is appropriate and if the adult learner really understands how to use the curriculum.
-During probation it will be determined what other supports need to be put in place to help the adult learner be successful.
-The length of probation will vary based upon individual needs. - If adequate attendance and work completion are not in evidence, a phone call will be made to see if there were extenuating circumstances.
-If none exist, the adult learner will receive written notification that he/she will be removed from the program. - Upon completion of probation the student will be entered into the ODE 22+ Adult High School Diploma Program.
-The student has two academic years to complete the program.
-A third year will is not allowed by ODE or Ohio Revised Code.
+- Findlay Digital Academy will use your signed Release of Records form to contact the high school you last attended to request your academic records. - Upon receiving your records, we will evaluate the records against state guidelines. - Once your records are evaluated, we will contact you to let you know if you are eligible for the 22+ program.

+Step 3 - Orientation Scheduled

+• Eligible candidates will be scheduled for Orientation.

+Step 4- Orientation

+- You will need to bring to orientation - 1.
+Proof of Residency one current document (utility bill, rent agreement, pay stub, et cetera) - 2.
+Driver's License or State ID. - 3.
+Pay Stubs or W-2 forms if using work experience for Work-Life Credit - If you miss your scheduled Orientation a make-up session will be scheduled, but a third Orientation date will NOT be scheduled. - Orientation will include the following activities: - Review of earned credits and what is needed to complete your diploma and graduate - Review of 22+ Adult High School Diploma Handbook - Setting up your OH|ID account with the Ohio Department of Education (ODE) and completing your State Profile. - Instruction on how to use the curriculum - The adult learner and the Career Counselor/Coach will discuss whether there are areas that need to be assessed for the student to earn credit for prior Work/Life experiences.
+If the student decides to pursue this avenue, then which assessment instrument will be established (i.e., Ohio Means Jobs Work Keys Assessment, Portfolio submission, submission of certificates of military or employment earned credentials). - Instruction on how to use the curriculum. - Upon completion of the orientation meeting, the 22+ Coordinator will enter the student's information into the ODE 22+ Portal.
+Students will start coursework after their application and Academic Progress plan have been approved by the ODE and they are officially accepted by the state into the 22+ Adult Learner program.
+Students will not be able to start coursework until this has been approved.